shafy/shafyy/content/about.md

 Previously I created a school that exists only in VR (which didn't work out).

-I was born and raised in Zurich, Switzerland.
+I was born and raised in Zurich, Switzerland and currently live in Berlin, Germany.

 You can contact me here: canolcer@hey.com